Cast Iron Deep Dish Skillet Pizza after baking an additional 15 to 20 minutes at 425 degrees.

 I know I promised you healthier recipes this month, but I still have teenage boys.
 They truly need their carbs and protein.
 Casey is extremely active with sports.
 He will burns off a piece of pizza in no time.
 He believes football and pizza go together, so like a good mother Cast Iron Deep Dish Skillet Pizza it is.

-- Allow rolls to thaw and rise as directed on the package.
+Allow the rolls to rise according to the package.

-- Spread pizza sauce on the bottom of the dough after removing from the oven.
+Spread pizza sauce on the bottom of the crust.

 This post was written by me, Diane Roark.
 I love hearing from you.
 Please leave a comment and subscribe on the homepage for e-mail updates of new posts.
 If you enjoyed this post, I would be grateful if you add it to social media.

 Blessings Always, It is OK to use one of my photos but Please LINK BACK.
 I believe the secret to building stronger families that stick together, communicate more, and love each other is to cook together, eating around the table together, play together, vacation together, and share God’s love.